MicrosoftDocs/sdk-api/sdk-api-src/content/ole/nf-ole-olecreatefromfile.md

 #### - ppvObj [out]

 Address of pointer variable that receives the interface pointer requested in riid.
 Upon successful return, *<i>ppvObj</i> contains the requested interface pointer on the newly created object.

-#### - rclsid [in]

-This parameter is reserved and must be CLSID_NULL.

-#### - renderopt [in]

-Value from the enumeration <a href="https://msdn.microsoft.com/bab871ba-4ec4-49fd-854a-585732b91290">OLERENDER</a> that indicates the locally cached drawing or data-retrieval capabilities the newly created object is to have.
-The <b>OLERENDER</b> value chosen affects the possible values for the <i>lpFormatEtc</i> parameter.

-#### - riid [in]

-Reference to the identifier of the interface the caller later uses to communicate with the new object (usually IID_IOleObject, defined in the OLE headers as the interface ID of <a href="https://msdn.microsoft.com/58b32c87-39b6-4d64-9174-cf798ed302c2">IOleObject</a>).

 ## -returns